 How To Send and Receive Text messages on a PC Without a Phone

-There are a lot of SMS apps for the desktop, but in this article I’m going to focus on three of the biggest and most popular.
+There are a lot of SMS apps for PC and Macs, but in this article, I’m going to focus on three of the biggest and most popular.
 They are Pinger Textfree Web, Pushbullet and MightyText.
 In addition, I’ll discuss the old standby Google Voice, and also the little-known SMS messaging features of Skype.

 Send or receive text messages with Pinger Textfree Web

 Pinger Textfree Web is a neat website that gives you a free online phone number and a textfree.us email address to use.
 You can use the account to send and receive texts as you see fit.
 When signing up, you need to provide a valid zip code and will then need to choose a phone number to assign to your account.
 You’ll also need a phone number to validate your account.
 Once done, you can begin.
-Since it’s a web service, you can use it from any PC (or even a mobile device).
+Since it’s a web service, you can use it from any PC, Mac, or even on a tablet or smartphone.

 Send or receive text messages with Pushbullet